2019 American League Championship Series: Game 6

 In a "bullpen game", the starting pitchers were Brad Peacock, who had pitched a scoreless eighth inning in Game 5 for Houston, and Chad Green for New York.
 Yuli Gurriel gave Houston an early lead, with a three-run homer in the bottom of the first inning.
 Green left after the first inning, having allowed three runs on two hits, while recording one strikeout.
 The Yankees closed to 3–1 in the second inning, after Didi Gregorius doubled and Gary Sánchez hit an RBI single with two out.
 Peacock left after 1 2/3 innings, having allowed a run on two hits while striking out two batters.
 A Gio Urshela home run in the top of the fourth inning trimmed Houston's lead to 3–2.
 In the bottom of the sixth, Alex Bregman hit into a fielder's choice, scoring the fourth run for the Astros.
 In the top of the ninth inning, an Urshela single was followed two batters later by a DJ LeMahieu home run that tied the game at four.
-After George Springer extended the bottom of the ninth with a two-out walk, José Altuve hit a walk-off two-run home run off Aroldis Chapman to win the game and send the Astros to their second World Series in three years; it was also the second time in two years that Chapman gave up the winning hit in a tied ALCS game in the ninth inning.
+After George Springer extended the bottom of the ninth with a two-out walk, Jose Altuve hit a walk-off two-run home run off Aroldis Chapman to win the game and send the Astros to their second World Series in three years; it was also the second time in three years that Chapman gave up the winning hit in a tied ALCS game in the ninth inning.
 Altuve's pennant-winning homer was the fifth to end any LCS, after Chris Chambliss (1976 ALCS), Aaron Boone (2003 ALCS), Magglio Ordonez (2006 ALCS), and Travis Ishikawa (2014 NLCS).

 During the trophy ceremony to present the league trophy, Jose Altuvé was named series MVP for Houston, becoming the first Astros position player to win the LCS MVP Award (all previous Astros to win the award were pitchers).